-A crucial component of the interaction between ATM's and the Internet's Quality of Servcice (QoS) architectures is the efficient mapping of RSVP (Resource reSerVation Protocol) as the Internet's signalling protocol onto the according ATM mechanisms.
-In particular, this article focuses on one of the most contrary characteristics of RSVP and ATM signalling.
+While other components of the QoS architectures like the QoS models, the management frameworks, the charging mechanisms, etc. also need to be dealt with for a complete solution to the problem of overlaying the Internet's QoS architecture onto that of ATM, we concentrate on the support for RSVP by an ATM subnetwork.
+In particular, this paper focuses on one of the most contrary characteristics of RSVP and ATM.
 This is the support for heterogeneous reservations by RSVP over the ATM subnetwork, taking into account that ATM only allows for a homogeneous QoS within a single Virtual Circuit (VC).
 We present previous approaches to the solution of this problem and argue for more sophisticated and efficient approaches to manage ATM VCs taking into consideration ATM tariffs and resource consumption.
+Furthermore, we discuss how RSVP should be extended to provide a framework to enable these more flexible VC management strategies for supporting heterogeneity over an ATM subnetwork.

-Keywords: IP/ATM Networks, Multicast, Heterogeneous Reservations, Resource Management, Cost Management.
+Keywords: IP/ATM Networks, RSVP, Multicast, Heterogeneous Reservations, VC Management, Resource Management, Cost Management.